-AHAs, BHAs and acid-based exfoliants have quietly been generating buzz in expert circles for a long time.
-Now, buoyed up with the guarantee of a more even, glowing complexion and fewer fine lines, they’re breaking through into the beauty mainstream.
+AHAs, BHAs and acid-based liquid exfoliants have quietly been generating buzz in expert circles for a long time.
+Now, buoyed up with the guarantee of a more even, glowing complexion, reduced pores and fewer fine lines, they’re breaking through into the beauty mainstream.

-To the uninitiated, the word ‘acid’ might seem a little intense, even scary, which is why we’ve broken down everything from the benefits to the need-to-know ingredients to the application mistakes you should avoid in this beginner’s guide…
+To the uninitiated, the word ‘acid’ might seem a little intense, even scary, which is why we’ve broken down everything you need to know from the benefits to the star ingredients and the application mistakes you should avoid in this beginner’s guide…

 What is a liquid exfoliant?